miyako/miyako.github.io/_posts/2019-06-17-notarization.md

 codesign --verbose --deep --force --options=runtime --timestamp --entitlements entitlements.plist --sign {identity_app}
 ```

-Once the app is signed with ``--options=runtime`` it is not possible to launch it until notarization is complete.
+Once the app is signed with ``--options=runtime`` it will not be possible to launch it until notarization is complete.
 {:.info}

 - Create a ZIP archive